SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_accel5_bma400/README.md

 **Note:**

-- Make sure the SDK extension already be installed.
-If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).
+- Make sure that the SDK extension already be installed.
+If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 ## How It Works ##